JakaCikac/katana_300_ros/README.md

 ROS Distribution
 -------------
-Make sure you have groovy installed.
+Make sure you have hydro installed.
 If not
-<code>sudo apt-get install ros-groovy-desktop-full</code>
+<code>sudo apt-get install ros-hydro-desktop-full</code>

-Make sure you are using groovy:
+Make sure you are using hydro:
 <code>echo $ROS_DISTRO</code>

 Create a catkin workspace